 The Rebus Community offers a collaborative model for open textbook publishing.
 Faculty, staff and students are all eligible to participate in a variety of capacities, from publishing to proof reading, providing help in identifying images, assisting with promotions and more.

 For book templates, consider Overleaf book templates, which are free to use.

 On March 23, 2018, the US Congress approved $5 million for an open education resources pilot program in the FY18 Omnibus Appropriation Bill.

 Legislation was passed on March 20, 2018 at the Virginia legislature via HB 454: Higher educational institutions, public; governing boards, open educational resources to require the governing board of each public institution of higher education to implement policies, procedures, and guidelines that encourage the adoption and use of low-cost and no-cost open educational resources in courses offered at such institution.

 On September 26, 2017, legislation for the Affordable College Textbook Act was introduced in Congress to expand the use of open textbooks in order to achieve savings for students.
 According to the bill, the Secretary of Education would make grants, on a competitive basis, to eligible entities to support projects that expand the use of open textbooks in order to achieve savings for students while maintaining or improving instruction and student learning outcomes.
 Stay tuned to Congress.gov to learn more on this effort.

-There are several ways that student groups can get involved in advocating for adoption or OER's at their institutions:
+Consult the following links to find several ways that student groups can get involved in advocating for affordable textbooks at their institutions: